Exodus-Privacy/exodus/.github/ISSUE_TEMPLATE/question.md

 assignees: ""
 ---

-Please, feel free to ask your question here (you can also ask your question on [our IRC channel](https://web.libera.chat/?nick=webguest?#exodus-privacy)).
+Please, feel free to ask your question here (you can also ask your question [via email or IRC](https://exodus-privacy.eu.org/en/page/who/#contact)).

 Please note that we're all volunteers and may take time to respond.